US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Returning from the mission, while flying at 17,000', intercepted by six A6M Zeros at approximately 1:00pm local time over Cape Friendship.
+Returning from the mission, while flying at 17,000', intercepted by six A6M Zeros at approximately 1:00pm over Cape Friendship.
 The crew claimed two shot down, and that the others departed.
 Another seven Zeros intercepted over the northern end of Choiseul.
 Six circled and maneuvered out of range of the bomber's guns.

 Over New Georgia, a seventh unseen Zero dove at the nose and dropped four aerial bombs that were ineffective.
 The same Zero continued to dive and collided with the the B-17's behind the radio compartment and broke the bomber into two pieces.
 The front half caught fire and all aboard perished.